-Pie crust from your food processor?
-You are going to love this pie crust recipe!
+Pie crust from my food processor?
+You are going to love LOVE LOVE this pie crust recipe!
 Even if you are a complete newbie, or have had trouble in the past making beautiful, flaky pie crust, HELP IS HERE!

 You should know too, that helping people to learn how to make delicious pie crust is kind of a personal mission of mine.
 I want the whole world to enjoy making pie crust!

 Because we all know what happens after you make that perfect pie crust recipe right?
 You know it.
 A perfect pie is soon to follow. 🙂

 This post was originally published on November 28, 2017 and updated on April 30, 2018.

 You will need: all purpose flour, unsalted butter, ice cold water.

 When I was learning pastry making, particularly how to make pie crust, the old tried and true ways always worked for me.
 I used a handheld pastry blender, taking my time and being careful to fully blend the flour, shortening (or butter), and the rest of the ingredients.